HomeArticlesGuideCricket & Baseball Stats Guide

 Step 2: Bowling Average (Cricket)

-Bowling average flips the batting logic — here, a lower number is better:
+Bowling average flips the batting logic.
+Here, a lower number is better:

 Bowling Average = Runs Conceded ÷ Wickets Taken

-A bowler conceding fewer runs for each wicket taken is performing more efficiently.
-Elite Test bowlers typically post averages in the 20-25 range across a career, while an average above 35-40 suggests a bowler who's expensive relative to their wicket-taking output.
+A bowler conceding fewer runs for each wicket taken is working more efficiently.
+Elite Test bowlers typically post averages in the 20-25 range across a career, while anything above 35-40 suggests a bowler running expensive relative to their wicket-taking output.

 The Bowling Average Calculator computes this directly from runs conceded and wickets taken.

-Worked example: A bowler who concedes 900 runs while taking 36 wickets across a season has a bowling average of 900 ÷ 36 = 25.0.
+Worked example: a bowler who concedes 900 runs while taking 36 wickets across a season has a bowling average of 900 ÷ 36 = 25.0.

-Step 3: ERA — Earned Run Average (Baseball)
+Step 3: ERA, Earned Run Average (Baseball)

 ERA = (Earned Runs Allowed ÷ Innings Pitched) × 9